aarshe22/ss-moad/README.md

 # MOAD - Mother Of All Dashboards

-**Version 0.9** - Initial deployment milestone achieved: All containers running, MOAD Manager operational.
+**Version 0.9** - Initial deployment milestone achieved: All containers running stably, Vector 0.40.0 fully validated, MOAD Manager operational.

 A unified observability and analytics platform for SchoolSoft operations, providing a single source of truth across logs, metrics, and relational data.